Ugh, chores. No one wants to do them. Not adults… and certainly not kids. So, let’s make it playful and fun!

 Assume each song probably lasts about three minutes.
 Yes!
 Another opportunity to include real-world math in a playful way.
-Three songs is nine minutes (3 x 3).
-Four songs is twelve minutes (3 x 4).
+Three songs is about nine minutes (3 x 3).
+Four songs is approximately twelve minutes (3 x 4).

 Once everyone guesses, turn on the music and start moving.

 4. Organize and Categorize

 Go, team, go!
 Give each person a laundry basket.
 If you don’t have enough, take turns and focus on one suitcase at a time.

 As you empty each bag, organize items into categories based on where things go in the house.
 Transfer the clean, folded clothes into a laundry basket.
 Place bathroom stuff in a designated pile on the floor.
 Dirty clothes in another area.
 Water bottles and leftover snack food someplace else.

 Related: 46 Playful Ways to Enjoy Parenting

 5. Delivery Time